sm2774us/full_stack_interview_prep_2021/README.md

 9. Number
 10. Search

-Let’s understand these elements step by step.
+Let's understand these elements step by step.

 If you want to show color picker dialog box.